paradoxally/LiveUIBuilderPlayground/README.md

 # Usage

+If you just want a barebones live preview, checkout the `master` branch.
+If you want to follow the MVVM pattern and use SnapKit and RxSwift bindings, use the `develop` branch.

 Clone the project and open the file you need for UIKit or SwiftUI (either `ViewController` or `ContentView`, respectively).

 **If you are using SwiftUI, don't forget to uncomment the SwiftUI block in `SceneDelegate`.**